-A lot of you have written in to ask something to the extent of, “I have *insert amount of time*, what section of the PCT should I hike!?”
+A lot of you have written to ask something along the lines of, “I have *insert amount of time*, what section of the Pacific Crest Trail should I hike?”

-A lot of people would probably just say to someone asking this question, “THE SIERRA!” or “WASHINGTON!“, but I've opted to attempt a more useful answer.
-For this reason, my “Best PCT Section Hikes” series will upset a lot of people who don't agree with the options I present.
+A lot of people would probably respond to someone asking “What's the best PCT section hike?” either “THE SIERRA!” or “WASHINGTON!“, but I've opted to attempt a more useful answer.
+For this reason, my “Best PCT Section Hikes” series will upset a lot of people who don't agree with my choices.
 However, everything here is simply my opinion.
-Obviously, there isn't a single answer to the question “I have two weeks, what part of the PCT should I hike?”.
+Obviously, there isn't a single answer to the question “I have two weeks, what section of the PCT should I hike?”.

-OVERVIEW: The desert is widely regarded as one of the most disliked portions of the trail.
+The desert is widely regarded as one of the most disliked portions of the trail.
+An unfair characterization.

-However, this is not to say that there aren't some awesome places to see and sections to hike in Southern California.
-Most people have a bad time in the desert because they are (usually) fresh, just starting out their hike, and not prepared for the drastic journey they're about to take their body on (or the blisters).
-That and a combination of scorching heat, unreliable water sources, rattlesnakes, poodle-dog bush, and long/heavy water carries.
+There are some amazing places to see and sections to hike in Southern California.
+Most people have a bad time in the desert because they are (usually) fresh, just starting out their hike, and not prepared for the journey they're about to take their body on (or the blisters).
+This, and a combination of scorching heat, unreliable water sources, rattlesnakes, poodle-dog bush, and long/heavy water carries.

 Best to just find out for yourself.